Poor Souls (band): Venues

-Along with Rotary Connection, Brutus and Chimo!, they were booked to appear at the Midsummer Night's Rock Fest which ran from Fri 26 Jun 1970 - Sun 5 Jul 1970 in Michigan.
+Along with Rotary Connection, Brutus and Chimo!, they were booked to appear at the Midsummer Night's Rock Fest which ran from Friday 26 June 1970 to Sunday 5 July 1970 in Michigan.
 Later that year they were booked to appear at the Rock Hill Rock-In festival that ran from 5 September to 6 September that year.
 Other groups that were booked to appear there were Sound Spectrum from London, Ontario, Mud Flat from Toronto, Madrigal from Hamilton and April from Orangeville.

 In 1971, Poor Souls along with Leigh Ashford, Bruce Cockburn and Tim Hardin were the acts to play an 4 April benefit concert for group Srynx who lost most of their equipment in a fire.

 Break up

 The group broke up after John Moran's wife died in an automobile accident.

 Later years

 By 1973, John Moran was signed to Columbia Records.
 He had recorded an album, Come Join Me and had released a single of the same name which was in the progressive rock mode.